scnora/PersonalWeb/README.md

-#﻿# Personal Website
+Personal Website

-Hi everyone, I am Sarai and this is my personal portofio!
+Hi everyone, I am Sarai and this is my personal portofio! <br/>
 All rights are reserved by me.
-This Portofio features an about me, experience, projects, and contact section to make it easier to navigate for users.
+This Portofio features an about me, experience,<br/>
+projects, and contact section to make it easier to navigate for users.  <br/>